Stackclash/5e-vault/4. World Almanac/NPCs/Vladimir Horngaard.md

   "name": "Regeneration"
 - "desc": "When Vladimir's body is destroyed, his soul lingers.
 After 24 hours, the\
     \ soul inhabits and animates another corpse on the same plane of existence and\
     \ regains all its hit points.
-While the soul is bodiless, a wish spell can be\
+While the soul is bodiless, a [[5.
+Mechanics/Spells/Wish.md|wish]]\
-    \ used to force the soul to go to the afterlife and not return."
+    \ spell can be used to force the soul to go to the afterlife and not return."
   "name": "Rejuvenation"
 - "desc": "Vladimir wields a +2 greatsword with a hilt sculpted to resemble silver\
     \ dragon wings and a pommel shaped like a silver dragon's head clutching a black\